Matela-cyber/reporting-system/README.md

 ---

 ## Contributing

-We welcome contributions to improve this project!
+You are welcome contributions to improve this project!
 To contribute:

 1. Fork the repository.
 2. Create a feature branch: